Commonly Applied Strategies of Successful Small Businesses

 In this day and age, excellent customer service can differentiate a small business from a big business.
-Happy customers equal return business and more profits.
+Happy customers equals return business and more profits.

-Proactive communication with employees, customers and vendors will set expectations and help avoid unnecessary confrontation.
-While email is an important tool, I always recommend picking up the phone or having a face-to-face meeting to establish a personal connection.
+Proactive communication with employees, customers, and vendors will set expectations and help avoid unnecessary confrontation.
+While email is an important tool, establishing a personal connection through a phone conversation or face-to-face meeting is recommended.

 Ask for help

-Work with a mentor that has had similar experiences and interests.
+Work with a mentor who shares your experiences and interests.
 Take advantage of your local community of small business owners and consider establishing a peer group where you can leverage each other’s skills.

-Community service can be an inexpensive or free method of marketing.
-Attending, sponsoring or volunteering for events is an opportunity for you to advertise your business and build relationships.
+Community service can be an inexpensive (even free!) method of marketing.
+Attending, sponsoring, or volunteering for events is an opportunity for you to advertise your business and build relationships.